jlguenego/crudity/README.md

     `+` is also a optional prefix for ascending.
 - `filter`: filter on field name given a javascript regex to be matched or simply a string to be equal to.
 The filter key must be an object with the same interface as the resource.
 The value are the regex or string wanted on the fields.
 - `select`: list of fields to be returned, comma separated. `*` to return all.
 Default is `*`.
-- `unselect`: list of fields to not be returned, comma separated.
-Default is empty.

 Retrieve one